-If your child has a birthmark or mole that needs treatment, the Children's Health team at University of Missouri Health Care Children’s Hospital can determine if they are harmless or if they may be a more serious medical condition.
+If your child has a birthmark or mole that needs treatment, the Children's Health team at Children’s Hospital can determine if they are harmless or if they may be a more serious medical condition.

 Frequently asked questions about moles and birthmarks

 Find answers to commonly asked questions about this condition.

 Do birthmarks or moles cause my child any pain?